 When to Double Cleanse

 Double cleansing is where an oil-based cleaner is used to wash the face first, followed by a water-based cleanser.
 This is particularly useful if you have a lot of oil-based impurities on the skin, like heavy makeup.
 After the first cleanse, the water-based product will remove any residual dirt left on the skin.

 Cleansing towelettes are an effective way to wash your face.
 They don’t cleanse as deeply as a traditional rinse-off cleanser and may cause irritation in sensitive skin, but if comes to not cleansing at all or using a towelette, the towelette always wins!

 - Wash your face with lukewarm or cool water.
 (Hot water is more likely to strip the skin of essential oils, leading to skin irritation.)

 - Massage cleanser into the skin for at least 30 seconds to allow it to do its job.

-- After rinsing, pat dry rather than rubbing dry, as that can disrupt the skin barrier disruption and cause irritation.
+- After rinsing, pat dry rather than rubbing dry, as that can cause irritation.